surfbryce/Path/README.md

 You can drag the points around in the live-view to see the path change in real-time.
 Then go in the code to change the "Curviness" and other options.

+Get the [Roblox Model](https://create.roblox.com/marketplace/asset/15493350845/Curve-Interpolator) if you want to add it from within Studio.

+There is also always a [rbxm file included within the latest release](https://github.com/surfbryce/Curve-Interpolator-Roblox/releases) which you can drap and drop into Studio.

 ### Changes from the Original
 - Instead of points being represented as an array, all points are represented in Vector3.